Ï㽶ÊÓƵֱ²¥

 "We have been saying that for months now," Milobar said.
 "It's been ignored and dismissed by the (B.C.
 NDP) over and over again."

-Milobar added that Eby either found himself in an echo chamber of people who told him what they thought he wanted to hear or that he just chose to ignore what "large swaths of the population were saying over and over again."
+Milobar added that Eby either found himself in an echo chamber of people who told him what they thought he wanted to hear or he just chose to ignore what "large swaths of the population were saying over and over again."

 Milobar was in part responding to comments from Eby Tuesday, when he spoke for the first time after Saturday's election.
-Eby said that British Columbians sent him and his party a "strong message" that improvements are needed in several areas including health care.
+Eby said British Columbians sent him and his party a "strong message" that improvements are needed in several areas including health care.

 "They want their emergency rooms open and running," Eby said.
 "They want their family doctor and anything less is unacceptable."